fagbenjaenoch/fagbenjaenoch/README.md

 ## Software Developer

-I'm a passion driven software developer with active learning as a skill and I like to work on projects using the command line
+Hi!

+I'm Fagbenja Enoch and i'm a Full Stack Software developer with over 2 years of experience.

+I am have basic understanding of Software principles and have been working on part-time Projects.
+I learn pretty fast ⚡.

+In terms of Software, I am skilled at Javascript, React, Nextjs and Backend technologies like Nodejs, Express, Monogdb and Postgres SQL.

 - 🌍 I'm based in Lagos, Nigeria
 - ✉️ You can contact me at [fagbenjaenoch73@gmail.com](mailto:fagbenjaenoch73@gmail.com)
-- 🧠 I'm learning Backend Development
+- 🧠 I'm learning Design Patterns in software.
-- 🤝 I'm open to collaborating on Backend projects (Nodejs and Go)
+- 🤝 I'm open to collaborating on Backend projects (Nextjs)
 - ⚡ I'm absolutely nothing without JESUS

 ### Skills